 Classroom technical difficulties?
 Dial 6-7800 for immediate help

-All main classrooms used in the DVM curriculum have as a default a desktop computer, hook-ups for a laptop computer, a projector, and a microphone.
-Classroom technology is maintained by AHC Classrooms; the on-site communications technician for the College is Ryan Rupprecht.
+All main classrooms used in the DVM curriculum have as a default a desktop computer, connections for a laptop computer, a projector, and a microphone.
+Classroom technology is maintained by Health Sciences Classroom Services; the on-site communications technician for the College is Ryan Rupprecht.
 If you have a classroom technology issue, call AHC Classrooms at 6-7800 and they will connect you with Ryan.

 For those who may not have access to iClickers in a specific teaching situation, here is an article describing use of Google Forms as an alternate method of student engagement:

 “My use of Google Forms as a cheap, easy-to-use, device-friendly alternative to clickers has been yielding some successful results.
 First, my students look forward to getting the links and love how they can use devices that they already have in order to participate.
 Preliminary, indirect measures of learning, in the form of post-course student surveys, indicate that the use of Google Forms is helping my students learn better.
 Finally, I have recently started to use the software not only to ask content and concept-type questions but also to track whether my students’ perceptions about important, course-related issues change as the semester progresses.”

 PollEverywhere is a non University supported tool that can be used to poll audiences of 40 or below for free.
 It's browser based and posts a short link for people to access the poll on every question.
 For more information go to www.polleverywhere.com.